novusnota/notes.sh/README.md

 </div>

+## 🐧 About

+Super-simple small bash (shell) script with zero dependencies, which manages notes with ease and grace of a terminal.

 Create a dated text file at a specific location and append text to it.
 It's that simple!

 Works literally on every Linux-like system.
 And probably should work on MacOS.
-If not, please open an issue.
+If not, please open an [issue](https://github.com/novusnota/notes.sh/issues).

 ## 🤟 Getting Started